 J&J to begin human trials of COVID-19 vaccine in second half of July

-June 10 (Reuters) - Johnson & Johnson JNJ.N said on Wednesday it would start human trials of its potential COVID-19 vaccine in the second half of July.
+June 10 (Reuters) - Johnson & Johnson JNJ.N said on Wednesday it would start human trials of its potential COVID-19 vaccine in the second half of July, two months earlier than planned, as drugmakers race to develop a shot for the deadly respiratory disease.

+The company has already signed deals with the U.S. government to create enough manufacturing capacity to produce more than 1 billion doses of its vaccine through 2021.

+There are currently no approved treatments or vaccines for COVID-19, the illness caused by the new coronavirus that has killed more than 400,000 people globally.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Saumyadeb Chakrabarty)